 B-Series Sport Suspension Kit - BMW F22 M235i & M240i

-Birds' B-Series Sport Suspension Kits for the BMW 2 Series M235i and M240i consist of specially valved Bilstein shock absorbers and bespoke Eibach springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse road surfaces.
+Birds' B-Series Sport Suspension Kits for the BMW M235i and M240i consist of specially valved Bilstein shock absorbers and bespoke Eibach springs designed by Birds to offer the ultimate improvement in BMW ride quality and handling on the UK's diverse roads.

-BMW suspension tuning is an obsession at Birds, 1) because we believe it plays the most crucial role in what makes a truly enjoyable road car, and 2) because we are always so disappointed with modern BMW set ups.
-Not only is the ride quality poor (particularly at the rear), but the car demonstrates a real lack of composure and control when driving quickly on bumpy or undulating roads.
-Sudden changes of direction are common, along with a consistent "jiggly" or "fidgety" sensation from the rear.
+Not only is the ride quality very poor, particularly at the rear, but the cars demonstrate a real lack of composure and control when driving quickly on bumpy or undulating roads.
+Sudden changes of direction are common, along with a constant "jiggly" or "fidgety" sensation from the rear.
+The reason?
+Suspensions designed for German roads do not work very well on UK roads.

-Unfortunately, most off-the-shelf aftermarket solutions 'designed for street' feel like the usual spine-jarring set ups that are actually designed for the Nürburgring.
-In the real world they handle poorly on our roads and do little to correct the real issue of unpredictability.
+To make things worse for us Brits, most current off-the-shelf aftermarket solutions 'designed for street' feel like the usual spine-jarring set ups that are actually designed for the Nürburgring.
+In the real world they handle poorly on UK roads, sometimes even worse than the standard set up, and do little to correct the real issues with the chassis.
+So, we gave up looking for a readily available solution.

-"Not only was the ride quality better than before, ultimate body control improved on oru bump B roads and the steering feel improvements were in a different league."
+"Not only was the ride quality better than before, ultimate body control improved on our bumpy B-roads and the steering feel improvements were in a different league."

-The M235i and M240i come as standard with Drive Performance Control which provides a range of driving modes from Eco Pro through to Sport+.
-It can also be specified with with electronically controlled adaptive M Sport dampers.
+The M235i comes as standard with Drive Performance Control which provides a range of driving modes from Eco Pro through to Sport+.
+It can also be specified with electronically controlled adaptive M Sport dampers.

 Even so, at higher speeds, the dampers run out of talent, and the car starts to get floaty, generating a loss of confidence of the driver.
 You will find your right foot being automatically pulled away from the throttle…